mlocati/ab-gnuplot/README.md

 # ab-gnuplot

-This project provodes a script that can be used to easily benchmark the response time of different URLs, or the same URL but switching git branches.
+This project provides a script that can be used to easily benchmark the response time of different URLs, or the same URL but switching git branches.

 This uses [ab - Apache HTTP server benchmarking tool](https://httpd.apache.org/docs/2.4/programs/ab.html) to collect the statistics, and [gnuplot](http://www.gnuplot.info/) to draw them.